Mother and Mare

 It was disturbing how much this region of the peninsula was emptiness.
 The soil itself rejected becoming scenery for mismanaged farms and ghost villages.
 The genius loci was a temperamental creature, unable to tolerate the human presence for more than a few months at a time.

-He was in nomad territory.
+He was an invader in nomad territory.

-The Latin war machine would not protect Sextus anymore.
+The Latin war machine could not protect Sextus anymore.
 If the Samnites caught him, there would be no opportunity for his message to be heard.
 His body would be quartered and violated, killed in exchange for two hundred and ninety-nine pieces of silver.

 The Underworld was omnipresent, touching the mortal world in even the most remote sites.
-Feeling its call, he found a tomb hidden behind elms, a tiny brick house, made from precious squares carved from volcanic rock.
+Feeling its call, he found a tomb hidden behind elms: a tiny brick house, made from precious squares carved from volcanic rock.
 Perfect place to spend the night.

 A trail of horse hooves.
 Many different sizes, left by beasts other than his own.
 Much more distressing were the lighter ones, left by an animal without the typical equestrian sandals.
 Caressing the grass around those, he found himself catching something shining and crimson.
 Pomegranate arilli.

 Whistling for his mount, they trotted away from that night.